-A bait hive is an empty hive that is set up to attract a swarm during the swarming season.
+A bait hive is a hive, usually with some drawn comb that is set up to attract a swarm during the swarming season.

-For about a week before a colony swarms it sends out scout bees to find a new home.
-Although we shouldn't try to humanise bees there are several criteria that seem attractive to them, these being:-
+Often for about a week before a colony swarms, it sends out scout bees to find a new home.
+Although we shouldn't try to humanise bees, there are several criteria that seem attractive to them, some being:-

 Most beekeepers have seen bees inspecting an empty hive or a pile of supers during the summer.
 At first there is just the odd bee or two, then there are more, often becoming quite agitated.
 This normally happens for about a week then either ceases or a swarm appears.
 If activity ceases, the swarm could have found another home, the beekeeper has dealt with the colony or collected the swarm when it settled.

 I have always put bait hives out and been successful at attracting swarms.
 I set them up as follows:-

 If bees become interested in a bait hive the first thing to do is to check your own colonies.
 Even though you may think they are alright, there is a possibility there may be supersedure cells or queen cells you have missed.
 If they are not your bees they could come from another beekeeper or a feral colony, so take the usual precautions to avoid the possibility of them being infected with foul brood.